 The first thing to remember is that the people you are talking to have busy schedules.
 Expecting an immediate response to your email is not realistic; give the prospect some time to familiarize themselves with your product or service and to discuss the opportunity internally before you follow up – but don’t wait for too long, either.
 Three days are optimal to both show you respect their schedule and to keep yourself on their radar.

-Day 1: First follow-up
+Day 1: Writing a First follow-up

 Day 3: Follow-up

 (from there on follow up once a month)